wp-plugins/wp-visual-adverts/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fixed: Issue with fatal error when trying to activate plugin for PHP 5.3
+* Fixed: Issue for AJAX request with enabled Zlib-compression
+* Changed: Height calculation for advert widget when a advert block is loaded
+* Minor changes of the plugin core

 = 2.0.1 =
 * Minor changes
 * Changed: Image loading and height calculation for advert widget when a page is first loaded